zillionare/python-project-wizard/docs/tutorial.md

 conda activate mypackage
 ```

+You could choose your favorite python version here.
 ## Step 4: Install Dev Requirements

-You should still be in the folder containing the `pyproject.toml` file.
+You should still be in the folder named as `%proejct_slug`, which containing the
+ `pyproject.toml` file.

 Install the new project's local development requirements inside a
 virtual environment: